- Is July a good time to visit Iceland?

 Hiking in Iceland in July

-Another activity that is perfect to undertake during the summer months of Iceland is going on a guided hiking tour.
-While, of course, some trails are open throughout the year, the most spectacular are only open between June and September.
+One of the best options to enjoy the July weather in Iceland is to go on a guided hiking tour.
+While several trails are accessible year-round, the most spectacular ones are only open between June and September for safety reasons.

-Avid hikers have a wealth of multi-day treks to choose from.
-The most popular and renowned route is the famous Laugavegur and Fimmvörðháls trail, which takes you from the spectacular highland region of Landmannalaugar to the verdant ‘Valley of Thor’, Þórsmörk.
+Avid hikers have a wealth of multi-day treks from which to choose.
+The most renowned routes are the famous Laugavegur and Fimmvorduhals trail, which takes you from the spectacular Highland region of Landmannalaugar to the verdant “Valley of Thor,” Thorsmork.

 Photo from Whale Watching and Snorkelling Excursion